 Right-click the DemoCalculator control, and then click Properties.

 Select the form, and then expand the Padding property node.
 Change the value of All to 20.

 The size of the DemoCalculator control is reduced to accommodate the new Padding value of the form.

 Resize the form by dragging the various sizing handles to different positions.
 Observe how the DemoCalculator control is resized to fit.

 This walkthrough has shown how to construct the user interface for a simple calculator.
 You may want to extend its functionality in the following ways:

 Implement the calculator logic.
 This may seem straightforward, but there are interesting complexities associated with the calculator's state transitions.

 Package the calculator application for deployment.
-For more information, see How to: Publish a ClickOnce Application.
+For more information, see How to: Publish a ClickOnce Application using the Publish Wizard.